orangejuice/blog/data/activity/book-四万万顾客-2022/record.en.md

 date: 2024-01-07 06:52:44+08:00
 douban:
   rating: 8.3
-  subtitle: "[US] Carl Crow / 2022 / Jiuzhou Press"
+  subtitle: Carl Crow / 2022 / Jiuzhou Press
 ---

-Via tw Xu Laomao, I am currently reading a very interesting and grounded book: a foreign advertiser in the Republic of China describes Chinese consumers and the market.
-Carl Crow came to Shanghai as a journalist in 1911, and in 1918 he set up his own Crow Advertising Company in a foreign building on the Bund, becoming one of the top three advertising companies in Shanghai.
+Via Twitter, Xu Laomao is currently reading a very interesting and down-to-earth book about a foreign advertiser's account of Chinese consumers and markets during the Republican era.
+Carl Crow arrived in Shanghai in 1911 as a journalist and founded Crow Advertising Company in 1918 on the Bund, quickly establishing it as one of the top three advertising firms in Shanghai.